 We will update these in line with any revisions to published government guidance.
 Please do check back regularly to stay informed.

-Transport arrangements for September for those in receipt of contracted transport (taxis and minibuses) 0-16 years
+Transport arrangements for September for those in receipt of contracted transport.

-Transport is provided into 500 plus education settings and this is reviewed each summer to take account of leavers and new starters, and to ensure that the transport is efficient and cost effective.
+Transport is provided into 500 plus education settings and this is reviewed each summer to take account of leavers and new starters.
+This will ensure that the transport is efficient and cost effective.
 As per the council's Home to School/College Travel and Transport Policy (PDF), shared transport will be provided wherever possible.

 For new applicants, and those where the travel arrangements are changing, you will be informed of the arrangements as soon as possible to make any necessary preparations.

-The summer review is a major task and we plan to have it completed by the end of July.
-However, the review timescale can be seriously impacted by the number of late requests for transport received, which have been very high in recent years, and this may result in some transport not being in place for the start of term.
+The summer review is a major task that we plan to have completed by the end of July.
+However, the review timescale can be effected by the number of late requests for transport received.
+This may result in some transport not being in place for the start of term.
 You will be notified as soon as possible if this is the case and, if you made your application in good time, then you will be reimbursed for making your own arrangements to get your child to school.